Social media is amazing. It's fast paced. It's fun. And it's a FREE way to advertise your business (unless you hire someone like me).

 Latest business news, promotions and launches

-This content is all about SEO / longtail keywords and answering the specific pain point questions of your target market through blogposts, podcasts and videos.
+This content is all about SEO / longtail keywords and answering the specific FAQs of your target market through blogposts, podcasts and videos.
 Adding this content consistently and frequently to your website and putting it out over social media, will get you found by the right people, when they type their question into the search engine.

 This is why knowing your target market, niching down and using the correct lingo is essential to get found online and grow your audience.

 For example, if you are a Web Designer full stop - GOOD LUCK to you!
-However, if you are a Wix Web Designer who helps Mums in business from the Salisbury area, well ...
+However, if you are a Wix Web Designer who helps small businesses in the Salisbury area, well ...